geopaparazzi/usermanual/userguide/forms.rst

 which would check that the inserted number is between 0 (inclusive) and 10 (exclusive).

-Create a simple for to map fountains
+Create a simple form to map fountains
 -------------------------------------------

 As an excercise we will now create a simple form to map fountains.